glebis/photo-automation/gleb-kalinin-photo-process.md

 h3.
 Additional backup using Automator script

-h2.
-CaptrueOne
+## CaptrueOne

-## Importing
+### Importing

 Files are renamed in CaptureOne using following template: .

-## Exporting
+### Exporting

 For exports I keep a single Outputs folder inside my main Pictures folder.
-My processing receipt created a folder accouding to the following template: yyyymmdd (Collection name) by gleb kalinin
+My processing receipt created a folder accouding to the following template: yyyymmdd (Collection name) by (Author)

+[] (For now, Author is hardcoded into CaptureOne Preset text, good idea to use metadata for this).

-Todo: learn to automatically put an .URL file with a link to my page and a PDF file with basic info about my work.
+[] Learn to automatically put an .URL file with a link to my page and a PDF file with basic info about my work.
+PDF should contain legal and distribution info, porfolio samples

 ## Synology storage